 Or maybe ultra-rich.

 In any case, the Spider's styling wasn't as aggressive as a Lamborghini or as futuristic as a Ferrari.
 It was kind of gentle, so maybe that's why it didn't really catch anybody's attention.
 Besides, unless you were a petrolhead, Alfa Romeo wasn't a sports car brand you would recall off the top of your head.
 Porsche, more likely.

 Later, the situation was the same along Orchard Road.
 People glanced at the Spider but no one sidled up to chat with me.

 All in all, I had spent the whole morning driving the car with the top down and the better part of the afternoon hanging about kerbside like a prostitute waiting for customers.

 Agreeable was the word.
 I wondered if what I was doing was 'right'.
-Could I pretend to be a cad, who is by definition a guy who has no qualms about bedding any woman, cat or dog.
+Could I pretend to be a cad, who is by definition a guy who has no qualms about bedding any woman?
+Cat or dog, for that matter.

 All that was running through my mind sitting in that red Alfa Spider.
 I was no cad and so decided to treat this whole thing as role play.
 After all, the whole affair was like a guy's dream to be given a hot car to attract hot babes.
 But I worried about what to write if the social experiment failed.
 I decided help was needed and called my friend Jane.
 As expected, she was again in town shopping.
 Finally, I was going to have a hot babe in my car!